Understanding Customer Search Intentions in Fashion eCommerce

 Jess Erdman, February 2021

-How would you describe the fabric that the model is wearing below?
+How would you describe the fabric that the model is wearing in the picture?

 To some, the model is wearing a scarf.
-Or it could be a bandana.
+Or a bandana.
 Or a kerchief.

-Depending on regionalisms and experience with fashion products, you may have one or more words to call a scarf.
+Depending on regionalisms and knowledge of fashion products, you may have one or more words to call a "scarf."

 Fashion taxonomies are associated with text-based search queries and can be limiting for users.
 For example, if you had searched for the term “scarf” instead of “bandana,” depending on the retailer, you’d be left with empty search results.